Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Observational data

-Apart from Var~2 itself, the most significant contribution to the total flux comes from three sources marked as st1, st2, and st3 in Figure~\ref{im:hst}.
-The contribution from these three brightest stars to the total flux was accounted for using archival Hubble Space Telescope (HST) images obtained with the WFC3 camera in the $F336W$ filter, and the ACS/WFC camera in the $F475W$, $F625W$, and $F814W$ filters.
+The contribution of the sources adjacent to Var\,2 to the total flux was accounted for using archival Hubble Space Telescope (HST) images obtained with the WFC3 camera in the $F336W$ filter, and the ACS/WFC camera in the $F475W$, $F625W$, and $F814W$ filters.
+We corrected the total flux only for the contributions from st1, st2 and st3, as the influence of remaining sources within the 1.4\arcsec{}{} aperture is negligible, being comparable to the measurement errors.
 Their fluxes were measured using the \textsc{apphot} package with aperture corrections derived from encircled energy tables\footnote{Encircled energy tables are available at https://www.stsci.edu/}.
 The derived magnitudes were converted to the $U$, $B$, $V$, $R_C$, and $I_C$ filters using the \textsc{pysynphot} package, using \citet{Castelli2003} atmosphere models that best fitted the observed spectral energy distributions.
-The final stellar magnitudes of Var~2 were determined to be $U=17.61\pm0.09\,$mag, $B=18.34\pm0.05\,$mag, $V=18.40\pm0.05\,$mag, $R_C=18.29\pm0.05\,$mag and $I_C=18.10\pm0.09\,$mag.
-The continuum in the optical spectrum of Var~2 was additionally corrected for the contribution from neighboring stars.
-We note that the influence of remaining sources within the 1.4\arcsec aperture is negligible, being comparable to the measurement errors.
+The final stellar magnitudes of Var\,2 were determined to be $U=17.61\pm0.09\,$mag, $B=18.34\pm0.05\,$mag, $V=18.40\pm0.05\,$mag, $R_C=18.29\pm0.05\,$mag and $I_C=18.10\pm0.09\,$mag.
+The continuum in the optical spectrum of Var\,2 was additionally corrected for the contribution from neighboring stars.

+The derived apparent magnitudes agree within $0.1-0.2$\,mag with the results of numerous ground-based photometric studies of Var\,2 in the M33 galaxy conducted over the past half-century \citep{Humphreys1975, Humphreys1978, Kurtev1999, Massey2007, Massey2016, Martin2017}.
+According to measurements from the Zwicky Transient Facility (ZTF) monitoring program \citep{Bellm2019, Masci2019}, the mid-term variability of Var\,2 is at the level of 0.2 mag, which is typical for "dormant" LBVs \citep{Maryeva2022} and some supergiants \citep{Guzik2024}.
+Therefore, it can be concluded that Var\,2 has not exhibited significant variability on various timescales.